 Talk to employers about what they're looking for in candidates, and to people with the job you want about how they got there.
 What credentials do they value?
 What skills are most important?
 Even if you’re not yet ready to apply for a position, learn about the position!
 Plus, the connections you make by speaking with potential employers now can lead to real career opportunities for you down the road.

 Consider cost vs. value.
 Once you have a good grasp on the job and salary outlook of a career you're eyeing, compare that to the cost of the program as holistically as possible.
 Ask what kind of financial aid and other support is available to students.
 And don’t overlook the value of built-in career support.
-Look for programs that include on-the-job training and/or help connecting with internships or apprenticeships.
+Look for programs that include on-the-job training and/or help to connect with internships or apprenticeships.

 Watch out for red flags.
 If someone's offering an expensive program and saying that you'll make enough to pay it back at the other end, that's cause for concern.
 There are very few programs out there that can guarantee that you're going to land a position that enables you to quickly pay back significant loans, especially entry-level jobs.
 Education is an investment, but you should not overextend yourself beyond what is sensible.